specificityy/infinite-scroll-image-loader/README.md

 ## The rules

-1. Your solution needs to be submitted as a git repo.
+1. Your solution needs to be submitted as a git repo, so fork this project, and complete the tests and code in your fork.
+When it is finished, share the completed forked project for us to review.
 1. We want to see your RxJS skills, so please use `redux-observable`
 1. Commit early, commit often.
    Please understand that this is our only way of getting an idea of how your development process works.